cagov/covid19/src/js/vaccines/DOCS.md

 County search widget like the one on the Equity page

+#### Tabs

-Tab 1. `cagov-chart-vaccination-groups-race-ethnicity` - Race and ethnicity Tab 2. `cagov-chart-vaccination-groups-age` - Vaccine Equity by Age Tab 3. `cagov-chart-vaccination-groups-gender` - Vaccine Equity by Gender
+1. `cagov-chart-vaccination-groups-race-ethnicity` - Race and ethnicity
+2. `cagov-chart-vaccination-groups-age` - Vaccine Equity by Age
+3. `cagov-chart-vaccination-groups-gender` - Vaccine Equity by Gender

 #### Commented out
 `cagov-chart-vaccination-groups-race-ethnicity-age` - Custom chart that has more complex data (2 criteria Race and Age together)